katademy-decks/kubernetes/README.md

 <br></details>

 <details>
 <summary>A Pod should only be sent traffic when a probe succeeds.
-What can achieve this?</summary>
+Which probe can achieve this?</summary>
 readinessProbe
 <br></details>